 Pull out the twigs and needles, strain away any loose bits, and enjoy.

-You’ll notice the water remains more-or-less clear, but it has a strong aroma and flavor.
+You’ll notice the water remains more-or-less clear, but it has an obvious aroma and flavor.

 Hemlock makes great tea on its own.
 I love it.
-But it can be a touch bitter, so you may want to sweeten it lightly.
+But it can be a touch bitter and you may want to sweeten it lightly.

 Sometimes, I’ll add 1 tsp of shagbark hickory syrup.
 A new friend tried this combination and said…